CompareAudionotes vs Notta

 Transcription

-Notta supports transcription in 58 languages, one of the widest multilingual footprints in the voice AI category, with speaker diarization on meeting recordings.
-The free plan allows 200 minutes of transcription per month, after which you need to upgrade; Audionotes' free plan has unlimited notes with a 1-minute recording cap per note.
+Notta supports transcription in 58 languages — one of the widest multilingual footprints in the voice AI category, with speaker diarization on meeting recordings.
+The free plan allows 200 minutes of transcription per month; Audionotes' free plan has unlimited notes with a 1-minute recording cap per note.
+Winner: Depends on workflow

 Summaries